Faimo/scientific-python/Basics.md

     - notepad
     - wordpad
     - Word

  - Please do use:
     - Monospaced Fonts
     - An Editor with Syntax Highlighting
     - An Editor with Auto Completion

  - Please setup your editor to indent using spaces.
+This is really important, as in python, you should never mix indentation styles.
+We'll discuss this again, so don't worry.
+You will get used to it.

 Git
 ===